swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-37-use-a-self-hosted-runner-for-the-cicd-pipeline.md

 variables in the tag of the Docker image to match your own your own GitHub username and repository name.

+??? warning "Using uppercase letters in your username or repository name?
+Read this!"

+    Docker requires the use of only lowercase characters for the image tag.
+If you have uppercase letters in your username or repository name, simply convert them to lowercase.

 ```sh title="Execute the following command(s) in a terminal"
 docker build --platform=linux/amd64 --tag ghcr.io/<my_username>/<my_repository_name>/github-runner:latest .
 ```